animesh29july/CS-412-Project/README.md

 ### Traditional Machine-Learning
 The machine learning & a deep learning pipeline designed for text classification on the MULD/Quality dataset.
 The pipeline utilizes various preprocessing techniques, feature extraction using Word2Vec embeddings, and an ensemble of classifiers/ neural networks for classification tasks.

-Run the python code in '' for Quality and muld-movie to evaluate the accuracy of the models.
+Run the python code in 'Traditional_ML_' for Quality and muld-movie to evaluate the accuracy of the models.